The Messaging and Mobile A/B testing features will be deprecated from the product on January 1st, 2022. Read more information on the Mixpanel blog.

 Manually unsubscribe a single user

-1) Find the user you wish to unsubscribe from all Mixpanel email messages in the Explore section and click into his/her profile.
+1) Find the user you wish to unsubscribe from all Mixpanel email messages in the Explore section and click into their profile.

 3) Add the property name: $unsubscribed